Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: imp Model Training

 \subsection{Training Strategies}

-Since the \ac{imp} model design in Section~\ref{subsec:gnn_model} and the parameter sizes are independent of the \ac{pccmp} graph size and code design parameters $(N, K,m,\gamma,L)$, the parameters $\Theta$ can be trained such that a single \ac{imp} model provides good polar codes in various code design scenarios.
-Note that with the same $\Theta$, the \ac{imp} model generates different polar codes for different input parameters $N$, $K$, and $\gamma$.
-To learn such parameters $\Theta$, the training can be explicitly performed on a wide range of input parameters $(N, K, \gamma)$.
+Let $\Theta$ represent the set of all trainable parameters in the IMP model.
+Since Section~\ref{subsec:imp}'s \ac{imp} model design and the parameter sizes are independent of the \ac{pccmp} graph size and target code's specifications $(N, K,m,\gamma,L)$, the parameters $\Theta$ can be trained so that a single \ac{imp} model provides good polar codes in various code-design scenarios.
+With the same $\Theta$, the \ac{imp} model generates different polar codes for different input parameters $N$, $K$, and $\gamma$.
+To learn such parameters $\Theta$, the training can be explicitly performed over a wide range of input parameters $(N, K, \gamma)$.
 This paper, however, only focuses on the strategy in which the training is conducted across various $\gamma$'s with design parameters $(N, K, m, L)$ being constant.
 Specifically, the design \ac{snr} is sampled uniformly at random from range $[\gamma_{\min}, \gamma_{\max}]$ in each training episode.
 A good selection of range $[\gamma_{\min}, \gamma_{\max}]$ covers or largely overlaps the \ac{snr} range of interest and the \ac{fer} roughly ranges between $10^{-1}$ and $10^{-5}$.